aosman101/mini-lake-dbt-duckdb/README.md

 ## About

 A straightforward, cost-free data engineering project demonstrating local ETL and modelling with **DuckDB + dbt**.
 It's ideal for learning dbt patterns (staging, marts, tests, docs) without incurring cloud expenses.
-(See the dbt+DuckDB quickstart for further information.)
+(See the dbt+DuckDB quickstart for further information).

 ## Features

-- A local DuckDB file can serve as a lightweight data lake or warehouse.
+- A local DuckDB file can function as a lightweight data lake or data warehouse.
 - dbt models: staging to marts, including dbt tests.
-- CI workflow using GitHub Actions that runs `dbt build` on push or PR.
+- A CI workflow using GitHub Actions is designed to run `dbt build` whenever there is a push or a pull request.
-- Minimal sample data in CSV format so the project can run on any laptop.
+-A minimal sample dataset in CSV format is provided so that the project can run on any laptop..

 ## Tech stack

-- dbt Core with the dbt-duckdb adapter.
+- Using dbt Core with the dbt-duckdb adapter..
 - DuckDB (local .duckdb file).
 - Badges available through Shields.io.